Farmer Income

 The Government has adopted several developmental programmes, schemes, reforms and policies that focus on higher incomes for the farmers such as:

-2. Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) which aims to provide a payment of Rs.
-6000/- per year, in three 4-monthly instalments of Rs.
-2000/- to the farmers families.
+2. Income support through PM KISAN: Launched in 2019, Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) aims to provide a payment of Rs.
+6,000/- per year in three equal instalments to the farmers families.

-4. Pradhan Mantri Fasal Bima Yojana (PMFBY) which provides insurance cover for all stages of the crop cycle including post-harvest risks in specified instances, with low premium contribution by farmers.
+3. Pradhan Mantri Fasal Bima Yojana (PMFBY): Launched in 2016, PMFBY provides insurance cover for all stages of the crop cycle including post-harvest risks in specified instances, with low premium contribution by farmers.

 References: